frankiewiczkamil/blog/src/pages/posts/post-2.md

   // ...
 ```

-The second is similar - a container needs to refresh the current implementation of an increase function, but this time it is not even passed as a prop - it can be accessed if it's defined in the same scope
+The second one is similar - a container needs to refresh the current implementation of an increase function, but this time it is not even passed as a prop - it can be accessed if it's defined in the same scope

 ```javascript
 let currentIncreaseCallback = () => {